 My Boring-Ass Life starts with entries chronicling everything from what fast food restaurant he ate at each night to how well he did in his ongoing online gambling games.
 Halfway through, the focus shifts as Smith chronicles filming his latest movie, Clerks 2, before heading off to Canada to star in the movie Catch and Release.

 Smith then dedicates a large chunk of the book to the history of his best friend, Jason Mewes’ drug addiction and how he pulled himself from the brink of death to clean himself up and start fresh.
 The book ends with Smith meeting one of the heroes, actor Bruce Willis, on the Live Free or Die Hard set and his desire to work with him on a future project.
 Any fan of Smith’s knows how this interaction plays out after the events of the book, and it’s amusing to have the diary end on such an upbeat note, knowing the professional misery to follow.

-I read the 70 page, nine part story buried in the middle of the book titled, Me and My Shadow in one sitting.
-This is the section that tells the story of Jason Mewes’ drug addiction from Smith’s point of view and all that Smith did to save his friend’s life time and again before he ultimately discovered that only Mewes could save himself and stands by eagerly as he does.
+I read the 70-page, nine-part story buried in the middle of the book Me and My Shadow in one sitting.
+This section tells the story of Jason Mewes’ drug addiction from Smith’s point of view and all that Smith did to save his friend’s life time and again before he ultimately discovered that only Mewes could save himself, standing by eagerly as he does.

 However, I also have to reference this paragraph about how an anal fissure got him out of jury duty: